How to Fix Common Paper Shredder Problems?

 Before you turn off the clogged shredder and going near the blades, try using the reverse function which most shredders have.
 This can, in some cases, solve a simple jam.
 If this doesn’t help or your shredder doesn’t have a reverse function, try turning it off and unplugging it.
 Then you can start to carefully pluck the paper shreds causing the jam out from the blades with a pair of tweezers.
 In some cases, gently running a vacuum cleaner parallel to the blades (within close proximity but not touching them) can suck out paper dust and particles which can cause a jam as well.

-Turn on your paper shredder again and try if the paper shredder is unjammed.
-When it is, also lubricate the paper shredder blades to make sure the cutting blades run smoothly.
-If your shredder is still jammed after applying this advice, please see the following sources which address this problem in more depth.
+Turn on your paper shredder again and check if the paper shredder is unjammed.
+If it is, also lubricate the paper shredder blades to make sure the cutting blades run smoothly.
+If your shredder is still jammed after applying this advice, please see the sources below which address this problem in more depth.

 Jam proof shredders prevent a paper jam as much as possible

-- wikiHow: How to Unjam a Paper Shredder – We recommend this site because it explains the process step-by-step in a bullet point format and helpful visual aids.
+- wikiHow: How to Unjam a Paper Shredder – We recommend this site because it explains the unjamming process step-by-step in a bullet point format and provides helpful visual aids.

 - Office Zone: Best way to clean out a jammed shredder – This site identifies three causes/types of paper jams and explains how to fix each one.